 How will we as a society provide for quality of life for autistic adults?
-Our family has been working on this for more than 20 years at our house, completing an addition with our own autistic son in mind.
+Our family has been working on this for some years, assembling a team of coaches and caregivers and investigating housing possibilities with our own autistic son in mind.
 But we want to help others, too.

-As someone who has been in the education and nonprofit sector for 40+ years, I knew the power of branding — so we branded our effort “Simplicity House.”
+As someone who has been in the education and nonprofit sector for 40+ years, I know the power of branding — so we have branded our effort “Simplicity House.”
 Here are the basics of our story:

 Simplicity House is an experiment in living designed to meet a number of emerging needs.
 The house itself will consist of private dwelling spaces fronting on a relatively large common area.
 This flexible living structure permits three main functions:

 - housing of one or more adults who are almost-able-to-live-independently (AALI).

 - standard housing for other adults who earn part-time income by looking in on the AALI’s.

 - hosting of gatherings of small groups to link the house to church and community.

 A bit of disclosure

 I had the honor of studying under the great British scholar John K. Whitaker, who once told me, “Be optimistic, but not outrageously so.”
 His point was that it’s OK to be optimistic about a project, perhaps hinting that you’re farther along than you are — but it’s not OK to be dishonest.
 That has been my approach to Simplicity House.
 As far back as 2013, I had put together the branding and the beginnings of a plan.
 I started adding pieces of the puzzle and presenting to others about it, hoping that the plan would somehow develop its own momentum.